 Well, like it or not, but social video content (and video ads on social media channels, accordingly) IS the future.

-Nonetheless, social video platforms will, undoubtedly, need to reconsider their business models to keep their leading market positions in 2024.
+Nonetheless, even though up to 80% of millennials, for instance, currently refer to social video content, when shopping online (per some marketing automation experts), social video platforms will need to reconsider their business models to keep their leading market positions in 2024.

 While the viewership numbers have been continuously hitting record highs during the pandemic, the audience willingness to watch short, entertaining video content on their mobile devices will only be increasing with time.
 And yes, they’re ready to accept native product placements in videos, and short ad breaks in-between, of course, as long as the content itself is good.

 In this respect, while forecasting somewhat the downfall of the giant when it’s on the top of its game (pardon the allegory, but the partnership will UEFA EURO 2020 is a big deal) isn’t the most expected move, it’s hard to ignore the fact that TikTok’s business model won’t be surviving in its current state by 2024.